stefwong/gitgems/README.md

 ### MVP

-Search and find Github repositories
+Search and find Github repositories or for a github profile

 ### Post MVP

+Profile Details
 Sorting, animated effects

 ### SWOT Analysis